 Environmental Footprint As with all Bellacouche products, it’s plastic free, 100% natural for minimal carbon footprint and fully biodegradable.
-The reclaimed timber is planed and sanded down, revealing a beautiful pale colour, reminiscent of much of the old furniture I grew up with in Norway.
+The timber is planed and sanded down, revealing a beautiful pale colour, reminiscent of much of the old furniture I grew up with in Norway.
 To avoid using glues, Andrew makes wooden bolts; also using an ancient square lashing technique and hemp rope which gives the cradle extra strength.

 I have chosen hemp to bear the weight as it is the most ecological and versatile plant fibre grown on the planet.
 My wool is sourced from organic farms that I visit.
 Further information about wool as a sustainable fibre here: Grazing animals and industrial livestock.